jeffleeismyhero/devise-ios-rails/README.md

 - run bundler to install the gem `bundle install`
 - setup devise like you would normally do ([check the installation guide][devise])
 - in your routes change `devise_for ModelName` with `devise_ios_rails_for ModelName` (ModelName is usually User)
-- Authentication is handled by user token which is generated for each user during registration.
+- authentication is handled by user token which is generated for each user during the registration process.
 To protect actions to only registered users, add `acts_as_token_authentication_handler_for User` in your controller:

 ```ruby
 class SecretSpacesController < ApplicationController